-- 1. The use of electronic devices including, but not limited to, radios, TVs, tape players, cellular phones, compact disc players, video games, pagers, tapes, laser lights and pointers, etc. is strictly prohibited during the school day. - 2.
+- The use of electronic devices including, but not limited to, radios, TVs, tape players, cellular phones, compact disc players, video games, pagers, tapes, laser lights and pointers, etc. is strictly prohibited during the school day. - 2.
 Candy and other food items that should not be brought to school to sell or exchange without the principal's approval. - 3.
-Weapons (real or toy), mace, pepper spray, brass knuckles, or anything that is used to cause bodily harm to another are strictly prohibited from school district property. - 4.
-Laser lights. - 5.
-Any other items that will be disruptive to the learning process are not allowed on school district property.
+Weapons (real or toy), mace,

+4. Laser lights.

+5. Any other items that will be disruptive to the learning process are not allowed on school district property.
 These items include YO-YOs, trading and playing cards, dice and other gambling paraphernalia, cigarettes, matches, and lighters, and large sums of money not designated for school activities; and any illegal drugs or drug paraphernalia are.